 Once nominations close for the 2014 awards, artists who have nominated themselves need not wait until October to update their online application; returning entrants may edit and update their work on the site as early as April 2014.

 Who is Eligible

-You must be an artist at least 21 years old and have been a legal resident of the Baltimore region for at least one year prior to the start of the nomination process.
+To nominate yourself for the 2013 Baker Artist Awards, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2012.
 The Baltimore region is defined as: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County and Howard County.
 The Baker Artist Awards are intended for individual artists and groups of artists working as a collective.
-Artists working in any discipline or multi- disciplines are eligible.
+Artists working in any discipline or multiple disciplines are eligible to win Mary Sawyers Baker and b-grant prizes and winners of the b-grant prizes remain eligible to win the Mary Sawyers Baker prizes.
 Organizations and venues are not eligible.
-Winners of the Baker Artist Awards will be required to provide additional proof of age and residency beyond information requested through the online self-nomination process.
-Under the direction of the William G. Baker, Jr. Memorial Fund, The Greater Baltimore Cultural Alliance (GBCA) administers the Baker Artist Awards.
-All inquiries should be directed to GBCA by email to GBCA@baltimoreculture.org.

-The William G. Baker Jr. Memorial Fund commits its resources to enhance the region’s economy and quality of life by making investments in arts and culture.
-The Fund makes these investments in cultural resources so that all residents may participate and benefit.
-Its grants support artistic and cultural organizations and their partners through initiatives that enhance an individual’s sense of self and pleasure and make Baltimore a more attractive place to live, work and play.
+The William G. Baker, Jr. Memorial Fund commits its resources to enhance the region’s economy and quality of life by making investments in arts and culture.
+Its grants support artistic and cultural organizations and their partners through initiatives that enhance an individual’s sense of self and pleasure and make Baltimore a more attractive place to live and work.